 A salary is payment for the work you provide to the university.
 All GAs should have received award letters from their awarding department, stating their salaries for the term of service.
 Salaries are paid monthly over the semester(s) of service and are transferred electronically via direct deposit to GAs personal bank accounts on the last business day of the month.
 If you have never worked for the University, you must complete the I-9 Employment Verification.

-Section I is completed online and Section II is completed with Faculty and Staff Services Center in the Marvin Center (Suite 242).
+Section I is completed online and Section II is completed with Faculty and Staff Services Center.
 You can contact Faculty and Staff Services by emailing [email protected] or calling 202-994-8500.